 Campfires are forbidden at Atlantic Creek Campground.

-Generally, campfires are allowed in established metal or concrete fire rings in the park's campgrounds.
-Not all backcountry campsites have fire rings supplied - if there aren't any rings, fires are prohibited.
 Fire restrictions may be in place that prohibit campfires even in the provided fire rings - please see Montana's Official Fire Restrictions Map.
 If Glacier National Park has No Restrictions or is in Stage 1, fires are allowed; if Glacier has moved to Stage 2, fires are not allowed.

 Aside from downed or dead wood, the gathering or cutting of firewood is prohibited throughout the park - with just a few exceptions (see the 'Fires + Firewood' Section).
 You can purchase firewood at a majority of the park's camp stores.